 From June 2023, Mr T sent several payments to what he thought was a legitimate investment and separately to someone he had met online.
-When Mr T realised he had been scammed, he logged a complaint with Chase.
+When Mr T realised he had been scammed, he logged a complaint with Revolut.

-Chase looked into the complaint but didn't uphold it.
-Mr T remained unhappy, so he brought his complaint to our service.
+Revolut looked into the complaint but didn't uphold it.
+Revolut said it stopped multiple payments and gave Mr T warnings, but he made the payments anyway.

+Mr T remained unhappy, so he brought his complaint via a representative to our service.

 Our investigator looked into the complaint but didn't uphold it.
-Our investigator found the firms Mr T used to send the payments to the scammers intervened on several payments and Mr T wasn't accurate with the answers he gave to the advisor's questions.
-On this basis our investigator didn't think Chase could have done any more to prevent the scam.
+Our investigator found Revolut intervened on several payments and Mr T wasn't accurate with the answers he gave to the advisor's questions.
+On this basis our investigator didn't think Revolut could have done any more than it did to prevent the scam.